HEPCloud/fnalhpc_startd/README.md

 * I've adapted the `launch_glidein` script NOT to use the same directory over and over by changing the third imput parameter to a BASE folder instead.
 We are assuming to have a large number of glideins, hence need a large number of independent dirs.
 * Number of partitionable slots can be specified at runtime.
 As-is, the `launch_glidein` script will always request a single (1) node -- This is hardcoded.
 So in essence we are telling condor how to partition a single hpc worker node
 * When a user job matches and starts, the partitionable startd .. partitions .. one starter per slot will start at both the "bridge" node and the worker node.
 * This setup generates a good number of files which at scale might be problematic.
-Need to come up with something hopefully not chaotic.
+Need to come up with something not chaotic.

 ![Theta setup](https://www.dropbox.com/s/koebu2pz0nn8hch/Theta_setup_v1.jpg?raw=1)

 ### Update 08/26
 * HTCondor binaries need to be built on worker nodes.
 Won't work if built in login node since it has a slightly different OS.
 Both are SUSE based though --> Works with some tweaks in Cmake (found some weirdness there which I notified HTCondor team of)
 * Build can't take any manual input, it needs to be automated on a shell script (located on this repo under /thetalogin/compile.sh) this script needs to be submitted through cobalt, which will ensure that it runs on a worker and builds what we need).
 DO NOT run this unless you know what the consequences might be)
-* I've added all necessary build flags for building condor "Unix" style see [1] plus some other flags needed for compiling on Theta
+* I've added all necessary build flags for building condor "Unix" style see [3] plus some other flags needed for compiling on Theta
 * Also Dirk provided me with the corresponding submit file, also under /thetalogin/

 ### Things to do if I have spare time